 - Foam cushioning: the mattress includes targeted foam support to improve performance.
 This includes a small foam layer for lumbar support as well as foam to boost edge support.

 - Varying firmness levels: while most sleepers will prefer the Luxury Firm model, which falls right into the middle of the firmness range, Saatva offers models that are considerably more and less firm.

-- Extended sleep trial: Saatva offers a 120 day sleep trial during which the mattress can be returned at no charge.
+- Extended sleep trial: Saatva offers a 120 day sleep trial.

 - Euro-style pillow top: extra comfort cushioning contributes to a plusher feel, and this material is sewn in underneath the mattress cover to provide a more uniform look and feel.